rmeade-acit/Website-Portfolio-with-Bootstrap/read.md

 >    - Add copyright information.
 >7.
 New Bootstrap Component
 >    - Apply at least one Bootstrap component that we did not learn in class.
+>8.
+Wireframe Screenshots
+>    - Turn in screen shots or photos from your phone of your wireframing

 > [!TIP]
 **Guidelines**